 We actively avoid silos.

 Since people on the team live on both coasts, we make it a priority to communicate openly.
-We keep each other updated via Slack and Zoom, though we’re of course mindful of each other’s set working hours.
+We keep each other updated via Slack and Zoom, though we’re of course mindful of each other’s time and set working hours.
 As a new engineer on the team, you’ll collaborate closely with everyone across engineering, on both the mechanical and software side.
 You’ll work hand-in-hand with people on the hardware team, since our integrated platform inherently requires tight feedback loops.
 Depending on the project, you’ll also work with different folks on the research and web side of the software team.
 However, since our organization is pretty flat, we really view each other as one full-stack engineering team.
 Everyone in the company has access to the head of product, the head of engineering, and our CEO.
-You should feel empowered to reach out to whoever you need to at any time.
+You should feel empowered to reach out to whoever you need to at any time!

 We place a premium on transparency and it starts at the leadership level.

 As a company, we value transparency and our CEO, Eduardo, sets a good example.
 In addition to a weekly office hour where he’s happy to answer any questions, he also holds AMAs at our monthly company all hands.
 We also use this time to discuss exciting milestones, product updates, customer stories, and monthly sales wins.

 While team members span both coasts, we make sure everyone stays in the loop by communicating regularly via public Slack channels.
 Meeting calendars are also open, so anyone can attend any meeting if they’d like.
 Finally, we use a shared Google Drive, so everyone has access to company resources.